Kobzol/surveys/surveys/2024-annual-survey/questions.md

 - Rust conferences
 - Rust meetups or local community events
 - Discussions (issues, pull requests, etc.) on a repository *inside* the rust-lang GitHub organization
-- Discussions (issues, pull requests, etc.) on a repository *outside* the rust-lang GitHub organization
+- Discussions (issues, pull requests, etc.) on a Rust repository *outside* of the rust-lang GitHub organization

 Choices: